Convergence (The Last of Us): Casting and characters

-Bella Ramsey, who portrays Ellie, felt "the actual feeling of the rope" around their neck while filming with the Seraphites made the sequence easier to immerse themselves in.
+Bella Ramsey, who portrays Ellie, felt "the actual feeling of the rope" around their neck while filming with the Seraphites made the sequence more immersive.
 In killing Mel, Ramsey thought Ellie "realizes she has become all of the parts of [Joel] that she never wanted to become", finally seeing the consequences of her actions and comparing Mel to Dina due to their pregnancies.
 They found the scene "way more quiet and intimate and still" than Joel's death in "Through the Valley".
 It was one of their proudest scenes, feeling Ellie "goes from being sort of a villain to just a lost human being"; they believed Ellie, still remorseful over torturing Nora, never intended to kill Owen or Mel.
-The writers were fascinated with the extremes of Ellie's willpower: despite torturing Nora without hesitation, she is unable to gather the willpower to perform a C-section on Mel, regressing to a child; Gross found it indicative of Ellie ultimately not being like Joel.
+The writers were fascinated with the extremes of Ellie's willpower: despite torturing Nora without hesitation, she is unable to gather the willpower to perform a C-section on Mel, regressing to a child; Gross considered it indicative of Ellie ultimately not being like Joel.
 Ramsey found the final scene complex to film, requiring several takes.
 In conversations with Mazin and Lopez-Corrado, they sought to find the balance of Ellie's trauma of Jesse's death and the shock of Abby's appearance, having sought to kill her for months; they considered this—with the added challenge of Ellie's grief switching to submission—"one of the hardest things" to perform, and felt the scene's abrupt ending made it difficult to finish filming.
 Ramsey was not aware of the gunshot cliffhanger until after the episode was released.

 Young Mazino chose to perform the stunts of Jesse's death himself, including in reshoots when given the option to be replaced by a stunt double.